-1 Introduction
+Introduction

-In the recent years, notable improvement has been accomplished in understanding the component interactions in various living organisms, leading to improved and more accurate modeling techniques available in the fields of synthetic and systems biology (Alon 2007).
+In the recent years, notable improvement has been accomplished in understanding the component interactions in various living organisms, leading to improved and more accurate modeling techniques available in the fields of synthetic and systems biology (Alon, 2007).

-A common biological subsystem is an oscillating regulatory network responsible for maintaining the circadian rhythm which in turn affects the sleep-wake cycle, thermogenesis, feeding, glucose and lipid metabolism, energy balance, regulation of peripheral body clocks, respiratory ease, sleeping disturbances and various metabolic diseases are known to be caused by disruption in the oscillatory mechanism (Turek et al. 2005; Morton et al. 2005; Wu et al. 2006).
+A common biological subsystem is an oscillating regulatory network responsible for maintaining the circadian rhythm which in turn affects the sleep-wake cycle, thermogenesis, feeding, glucose and lipid metabolism, energy balance, regulation of peripheral body clocks, respiratory control, etc. Diseases such as diabetes, Alzheimer's disease, sleeping disturbances and various metabolic diseases are known to be caused by disruption in the oscillatory mechanism (Turek et al, 2005; Morton et al, 2005; Wu et al, 2006).
 Understanding the behavior of oscillatory systems is essential upon approaching such problems.

-The dynamics of the oscillatory systems are well control, etc. Diseases such as diabetes, Alzheimer's disunderstood, as well as the conditions for the emergence of the necessary unstable limit cycle (Novák and Tyson 2008).
-Also, synthetic oscillators based on gene regulatory networks (GRNs) have been successfully realized both in prokaryotes (Elowitz and Leibler 2000) as well as in mammalian cells (Tigges et al. 2009).
-A fundamental problem in modeling synthetic GRNs is the uncertainty in the values of the model parameters (Lillacci and Khammash 2010, 2012) and the level of modeling complexity for a specific network.
-In Scheper et al. (1999) the authors show minimal required conditions for a biological oscillator model by treating various post-transcriptional processes as a single delay process.
-In order to achieve the targeted 24-h period they partly explore the parameter space while restricting the parameters within predefined boundaries.
+The dynamics of the oscillatory systems are well understood, as well as the conditions for the emergence of the necessary unstable limit cycle (Novák and Tyson, 2008).
+Also, synthetic oscillators based on gene regulatory networks (GRNs) have been successfully realized both in prokaryotes (Elowitz and Leibler, 2000) as well as in mammalian cells (Tigges et al, 2009).
+A fundamental problem in modeling synthetic GRNs is the uncertainty in the values of the model parameters (Lillacci and Khammash, 2012, 2010) and the level of modeling complexity for a specific network.
+In ref.
+Scheper et al (1999) the authors show minimal required conditions for a biological oscillator model by treating various post-transcriptional processes as a single delay process.
+In order to achieve the targeted 24 hour period they partly explore the parameter space while restricting the parameters within predefined boundaries.